storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ### Some weird pitfall(s)

-- intent whitelist: blocked intent such as external URL intent *may* cause this and perhaps certain Cordova plugin(s) to misbehave (see [litehelpers/Cordova-sqlite-storage#396](https://github.com/litehelpers/Cordova-sqlite-storage/issues/396))
+- intent whitelist: blocked intent such as external URL intent *may* cause this and possibly certain other Cordova plugin(s) to misbehave (see [litehelpers/Cordova-sqlite-storage#396](https://github.com/litehelpers/Cordova-sqlite-storage/issues/396))

 ### Angular/ngCordova/Ionic-related pitfalls